DFriend01/RISC-Assembler/README.md

 ### Constants
 - Names of constants cannot be keywords (register names or instruction names)
-- Constant names may not contain spaces
+- Constant names may not contain spaces and cannot start with a digit
 - Constant names are **case insensitive**
 - Constant values are 1-byte literals and can be declared by the following:
   - `CONSTANT <name> <literal>`